RishiGupta12/SerialPundit/prebuilt-release/ReadMe.md

 ##Signature verification

-For Linux, change directory to where scm-x.x.x.jar file is placed on your system and check as follows :
+For Linux, change directory to where sp-tty.jar file is placed on your system and check as follows :
 ```
-$ gpg --verify scm-1.0.4.jar.asc scm-1.0.4.jar
+$ gpg --verify sp-tty.jar.asc sp-tty.jar
 gpg: Signature made Friday 29 May 2015 11:28:11 AM IST using RSA key ID 2B942F12
-gpg: Good signature from "rishigupta (scm-library) <xxxx@gmail.com>"
+gpg: Good signature from "rishigupta (serialpundit) <xxxx@gmail.com>"
 ```